juhkarhu/cybersecurityproject/README.md

 One of the most, if not the, prevelant vulnerability in software is broken access control, which only seems to rise in popularity each year.
 Access control enforces such policiess that users cannot act outside their intented permissions.
 In the context of web applications, such as this, access control is dependent on authentication and session management.

-In the contect of this application, the vulnerability caused by broken access control is known as *key identifier change*, which allows unwanted access to users to perform actions that would be otherwise unauthorized.
+In the context of this application, the vulnerability caused by broken access control is known as *key identifier change*, which allows unwanted access to users to perform actions that would be otherwise unauthorized.
 In this application, users have profile with some personal information fields.
 Everyone's profile should currently be visible only to the user in question, but sadly developers forgot to implement this.
-This exploit can be used in this application by simply going 'http://localhost:8000/profile/' and adding the user's username to the end of the address.
+This exploit can be used in this application by simply going to 'http://localhost:8000/profile/' and adding the user's username to the end of the address.
 Even users that aren't logged in can go and view the information (even the occasional bypasser can enter that page and alter the info even though it reports error when updating information - so the vulnerability does not even need users to be logged in).

 ### **How to fix**